 Say Hello to Social Success

-Five ways for attention-deficit adults to feel more confident and comfortable at overwhelming social functions.
+Five ways for adults with ADHD to feel more confident and comfortable at overwhelming social functions.

 Sarah, an adult with attention deficit disorder (ADHD), like many clients I work with, feels that socializing is anything but fun.